kendrickkohh/FYP/readme.md

 domain_results = db.similarity_search_with_score(query_text, k=5, filter={"category": "domain"})
 ```

+### Adversarial images and audio
 - Look into producing malicious data for images and audio
 - How to generate a malicious image: `https://www.youtube.com/watch?v=dqdOJzzWxs4`
+- Through our testing in `generate_adversarial_images.py`, we are able to fool CNNs like MobileNetV2 from Tensorflow but when inputted into gemini, the LLM identifies it correctly
+- For public models, there have been alot of adversarial training that has been put in place to fight against these adversarial attacks.

 ## Acknowledgements
 - Created by: Koh Yihao Kendrick (U2222663K)